A Pontypridd-based coach company is putting its support for the Armed Forces’ community into top gear by offering guaranteed interviews for veterans.

 News comes just days after it was revealed that a number of jobs will be created with Edwards following a multi-million new contract awarded by National Express to run its services in south west England.

-Edwards’ already employ a number of service leavers in a variety of roles which include, driving, engineering and health and safety, so it was a natural move for Jason to promise interviews to ex-forces personnel, alongside other commitments, such as supporting staff in the Reserves.
+Edwards’ already employ a number of service leavers in a variety of roles which include, driving, engineering and health and safety, so it was a natural move for us to promise interviews to ex-forces personnel, alongside other commitments, such as supporting staff in the Reserves.

-He said: “With many veterans working for us throughout the years, Edwards has long been a forces-friendly business and we’re really delighted to formalise this commitment by signing the Corporate Covenant, particularly at a time when we have so many vacancies available.
+“With many veterans working for us throughout the years, Edwards has long been a forces-friendly business and we’re really delighted to formalise this commitment by signing the Corporate Covenant, particularly at a time when we have so many vacancies available.
 We wholeheartedly support the contribution made by servicemen and women, and signing the covenant is our way of paying tribute to the tremendous sacrifices they make for us”.

 Edwards is currently seeking to recruit a number of drivers as well as engineers, and supervisors to get the wheels turning on its new Avonmouth depot, which is currently under construction.